 Aged 17, Colette was diagnosed with Type 1 diabetes in 2014 and completed the Marjorie's Fund Rwanda Diabetes Education Center program.
 Today, Colette walks an hour from her home to the town center to make a living sewing in the village market with a machine provided by Marjorie's Fund.
 She also keeps track of her insulin injections, finger sticks, diet, and physical activity thanks to help from Marjorie's Fund with a diary designed by us!
 Here she is pictured next to her home located a twenty minute walk from the roadside.

-BIZIMANA JEAN PAUL, RWANDA
+In memory of BIZIMANA JEAN PAUL, RWANDA

 J. Paul is from Rwanda and was diagnosed with type 1 diabetes five years ago when he was 14 years old.